dustinpfister/blog_posts/_posts/threejs-canvas-texture.md

 ## 2 - Basic Full Demo

-Once you have the canvas, texture, and material we can go on with everything else as normal.
-In this demo I will set up a scene, add a camera and set it away from a the origin where I will be placing a simple Mesh with the simple box geometry that is often used for these kinds of examples.
+So now that I have all the basics that should be solid before hand I can not move on to starting out with a basic example of using canvas elements to create a texture.
+In this demo I will set up a scene object, add a camera, and a renderer just like any other basic threejs code example.
+On top of that I will also want to add at least one mesh object and set it away from a the origin where I will be placing a simple Mesh with the simple box geometry that is often used for these kinds of examples.

 In this example I will just be rendering the box once and be done with it just so show that you can use a canvas to make a static texture, more on animation later.